 They’re perfect for summer hiking when you need an ultralight hiking sock with minimal cushioning because they’re naturally breathable, quick-drying, sweat wicking, and odor resistant.
 They’re sized for unisex and come in three fun colors.

 - 79% RWS-certified merino wool, 20% nylon, 1% Lycra for all the great benefits of wool

-- Moisture wicking & quick drying
+- Moisture wicking & quick drying for warm weather hikes

 - Reinforced heel, toe, footbeds, and Achilles for durability and comfort

 - Cushion Level: Medium

 - Made in USA